 Coordination of the design project was assigned to King County 4Culture, the arts and culture division within county government.
 4Culture put the design project out to bid, and on September 12, 2006, Seattle's Gable Design Group was chosen from among 29 local and national design companies to create the design.
 The proposed designs were subjected to a series of four focus groups: the first, King County employees involved in activities that promote values of significant importance to employees and communities served; second, King County employees responsible for technical application of the logo; third, local community and business leaders; and fourth, members of the Martin Luther King Jr. Celebration Committee.
 The final decision from among several design alternatives was made by a special committee of top county executives, composed of County Executive Sims, Council Chair Gossett, Prosecutor Norm Maleng (1938-2007), Sheriff Sue Rahr (b.
 1956), District Court Judge Corrina Harn, and Superior Court Judge Michael Trickey.
 The county website reported the comments made in support of the final selection as: "Image is striking, recognizable, reflects Dr. King, portrays a balanced sense of hope, is unique, holds some mystery which is good, can be supported and embraced by the community and meets the design requirements" ("Martin Luther King Logo").

 On a rainy Sunday afternoon, March 11, 2007, approximately 500 people attended a ceremony at Mount Zion Baptist Church to celebrate the official unveiling of the new county logo.
 They were welcomed by the gospel choir DaNell Daymon and Royalty and heard speeches by political leaders, including Gregoire, Sims, and Gossett.
-The invocation was given by the Reverend Samuel B. McKinney (b.
-1926), a classmate of Dr. King who hosted his 1961 visit.
+The invocation was given by the Reverend Samuel B. McKinney (1926-2018), a classmate of Dr. King who hosted his 1961 visit.
 An editorial in the Seattle Post-Intelligencer quoted Gossett: "For future generations, we will have a daily visual reminder of Dr. King -- a reminder of who he was, what he stood for and what we want the county we live in to strive to achieve" ("Living Up to a King").
 The editorial repeated Gossett's view that the new logo was an embrace of diversity, under which, in the City of Seattle, three flags would fly side by side: the state flag with the face of Anglo-American George Washington (1732-1799); the Seattle flag with the face of Native American Chief Sealth (c.
 1786-1866); and the new King County flag with the face of African American Dr. King.

 When after all the speeches at Mount Zion church King's likeness was unveiled, 93-year-old Elsie McDaniel clapped and beamed with joy.
 The Arkansas native who moved to Seattle in 1945 said, "It's just like seeing a member of the family," adding that the honor was long overdue: "We've struggled for so long" (Rolph).